-Thomas Edison State College adheres to the Family Educational Rights and Privacy Act of 1974, as amended, known as the Buckley Amendment.
+Thomas Edison State College adheres to the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, known as the Buckley Amendment.
 FERPA affords eligible students certain rights with respect to their education records.
-Thomas Edison State College makes public announcement of FERPA in its College Catalog.
+Thomas Edison State College makes public announcement of FERPA in its College Catalogs.

 These rights include:

 - The right to inspect and review the student's education records within 45 days after the day Thomas Edison State College receives a request for access.
 A student should submit to the registrar a written request that identifies the record(s) the student wishes to inspect.
 The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the registrar, the registrar will advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 A student who wishes to ask the school to amend a record should write to the registrar, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the school decides not to amend the record as requested, the school will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to provide written consent before the college discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.